-Special to the NNPA from the Chicago Crusader –
+By Charlene Muhammad, Special to the NNPA from The Final Call –

 “O people, keep your duty to your Lord; surely the Shock of the Hour is a grievous thing.
 The day you see it, every woman giving suck will forget her suckling and every pregnant one will lay down her burden, and thou wilt see men as drunken, yet they will not be drunken, but the chastisement of Allah will be severe.” —Holy Qur'an, Chapter 22, Verse 2

 (FinalCall.com) - Severe natural disasters have been curtailing America on all sides and as volunteer workers scramble to help survivors pick up the pieces to lives and property swept away in tornados, snowstorms and hurricanes, they are working to help people maintain their mental health, heavily tested by the unprecedented events.

 Millions of dollars in recovery efforts have been spent to help feed and shelter survivors but another key area of need is help dealing with the psychological toll disasters have taken on American citizens, according to mental and social health experts.